finos/community/docs/governance/Software-Projects/stages/Labs.md

 ### Migration out of Labs

-1. Apply to become a project in FINOS proper
+1. Apply to become a project in FINOS proper - TOC agreement
 2. Recommend for other LF foundation
 3. Archive

 ## Requirements

-1. SIG / TOC Sponsor
+1. SIG / TOC Agreement
-TODO - what is appropriate here?